-Applicants from the United States must meet all academic and financial admission requirements before an official letter of acceptance to study at Canadian University College will be issued.
+Applicants from the United States must meet all admission and financial requirements before an official letter of acceptance to study at CUC will be issued.
 The official letter of acceptance is required by Citizenship and Immigration Canada before a study permit will be issued.
-Students from the United States of America must present to Citizenship and Immigration Canada at their point of entry (border crossing or airport) into Canada the following 6 documents in order to receive a study permit:
+Students from the United States of America must present to Citizenship and Immigration Canada, at their point of entry (border crossing or airport) into Canada, the following 6 documents in order to receive a study permit:

-- 1. Official letter of acceptance,
+- 1. Official letter of acceptance

-- 2. Official receipt of funds deposited,
+- 2. Official receipt of funds deposited

-- 3. Application for study permit,
+- 3. Application for study permit

-- 4. Proof of US citizenship/Permanent Resident status,
+- 4. Proof of US citizenship/Permanent Resident status

-- 5. Proof of financial support, and
+- 5. Proof of financial support

-- 6. The required processing fee.
+- 6. The required processing fee